Marlin Firearms: History

 Marlin Firearms was founded in 1872 by John Marlin.
 Marlin produced a large assortment of firearms such as lever-action rifles, pump-action shotguns, and single-shot rifles.
 Marlin was considered the main competitor to Winchester.

 In World War I Marlin became one of the largest machine gun producers in the world for the US and its Allies, building the M1895 Colt–Browning machine gun and a later variant called the "Marlin gun" optimized for aircraft use.
 In 1917, Marlin Rockwell bought out the Hopkins & Allen Arms Company to promote an expanded line of firearms and restore the image of the Marlin company as makers of "sporting arms."

 Marlin Firearms labored for a century as an underdog levergun maker to Winchester (formerly of New Haven).
 However, in the 1980s and 1990s, Marlin finally began to outpace its old rival.
 It is currently the dominant seller of lever-action rifles in North America.
 Its use of side ejection allows for flat-topped firearms, thereby making the mounting of scopes easier than for traditional Winchesters.
 This helped Marlin capture more market share as American shooters came to rely more and more on optics.
 Marlins are larger, stronger, and heavier than most of the comparable Winchester lines, allowing Marlin to use higher powered cartridges such as the .45-70.
 Marlin's model 1894 lever-action rifles and carbines are available in handgun calibers, including .357 Magnum, .44 Magnum and .41 Magnum, making them suitable companion long guns for revolvers in those calibers.

 Acquisitions

 In November 2000, Marlin purchased the assets of H&R 1871, Inc., a Massachusetts-based manufacturer of shotguns and rifles (New England Firearms branded) founded in 1871 and now located in Gardner, Massachusetts.
 Marketing its products under the brand names of Harrington & Richardson and New England Firearms, H&R 1871 claimed to be the largest manufacturer of Single-shot shotguns and rifles in the world.

-In December 2007 Remington Arms Company purchased Marlin.
+In December 2007 Cerberus Capital Management a parent of Remington Arms Company purchased Marlin.
 Remington announced in April 2008 that it would close the Gardner manufacturing plant by the end of 2008 affecting 200 workers.
 In March 2010, Marlin announced that it would close its North Haven plant, and move the work to Remington plants in Ilion, New York, and Mayfield, Kentucky.

 In September 2020, Sturm, Ruger & Co. bought the Company from bankrupt Remington Outdoor Company.